OctopusDeploy/blog/blog/2023-02/inside-devops-jason-olo/index.md

 **Thank you for that recommendation; we’ll make sure to add it to our [DevOps reading list](https://octopus.com/devops/reading-list/).
 Last question: what’s one thing about you that might surprise us?**

-*Jason Dunnivant*: A fun fact about me is that I’m a nuisance alligator trapper with The Florida Fish and Wildlife Conservation Commission.
+*Jason*: A fun fact about me is that I’m a nuisance alligator trapper with The Florida Fish and Wildlife Conservation Commission.

 **Oh wow – it will be hard to beat that one!
 Jason, thank you again for spending time with me, and happy deployments!**

-*Jason Dunnivant*: Anytime!
+*Jason*: Anytime!

 :::hint
 If you’d like to feature in our series, Inside DevOps, please reach out to [Joanna on LinkedIn](https://www.linkedin.com/in/joannawyganowska/) to set up time for a quick chat.